- About us

 Aboriginal and Torres Strait Islander cadetships

-At DNRM, we value innovative ideas, passion and drive - we want to support your talent and develop your skills and experience.
+At DNRME, we value innovative ideas, passion and drive - we want to support your talent and develop your skills and experience.

 The cadetship is designed to develop specialist skills, and provides a minimum of 12 weeks paid work experience each year and access to mentors and support.

-After you successfully complete your cadetship and degree, you will also have the opportunity to progress to the interview stage of the DNRM graduate program.
+After you successfully complete your cadetship and degree, you will also have the opportunity to progress to the interview stage of the DNRME graduate program.

 We are offering several cadetship opportunities for second and third year Aboriginal and Torres Strait Islander university students from a diverse range of disciplines, including: